graniticio/granitic/doc/tutorial/008-shared-validation.md

 ]
 ```

-The <code>ELEM</code> is an operation that causes a shared rule to be applied to each element of a slice.
+`ELEM` is an operation that causes a shared rule to be applied to each _element_ of a slice.
 We have introduced an new error code
-<code>NO_SUCH_RELATED</code>, so we'll need to add that to our <code>serviceErrors</code> in <code>config.json</code>.
+`NO_SUCH_RELATED`, so we'll need to add that to our `serviceErrors` in `config/base.json`.
 Add the following:

 ```json
   ["C", "NO_SUCH_RELATED", "Related artist does not exist"]
 ```

+### Optional exercise

+You'll notice that the configuration file `config/base.json` and the component definition file `comp-def/common.json`
+are getting quite complex now.
+Try refactoring these into multiple files (e.g `config/base.json`, `config/validation.json`,
+`config/messages.json`)

 ### Validation component

 We now need to build the component that actually performs the database check.
-Create a new file <code>recordstore/db/validate.go</code> and set its contents to:
+Create a new file `db/validate.go`
+and set its contents to:

 ```go
 package db